-The island of Elba along with the other islands of the Tuscan Archipelago are the heart and soul of the International Cetacean Sanctuary, an international protected marine area that came to be in 1999 thanks to an agreement between Italy (in Italy the Sanctuary of Sea Mammals was created in 1991 as a Protected Natural Marine Area), France and the Principality of Monaco.
+The Island of Elba and the other islands of the Tuscan Archipelago are the heart of the International Whale Sanctuary, an international marine protected area established in 1999 through an agreement between Italy (where the Sanctuary for Marine Mammals was established in 1991 as a Protected Marine Natural Area), France, and the Principality of Monaco.

-The Pelagos Sanctuary (as it is called in France) is a sea area run by three different countries, and is considered an interesting "large ecosystem" from a scientific, social-economic and educational point of view.
+The Pelagos Sanctuary (as it is called in France) forms a tripartite management area in a coastal and offshore territory that is considered a "large-scale ecosystem" of significant scientific, socio-economic, cultural, and educational interest.

-Thanks to the area being so rich in plancton and mammals that live in the open sea, the area that makes up the International Sactuary of Marine Mammals is the perfect habitat for the reproduction and nutritional needs of the Mediterranean cetaceans: Whales, Cachalots, Striped Dolphins, Long-finned Pilot Whales, Killer Whales, Bottlenose Dolphins, Beaked Whales and Dolphins, as well as Mediterranean Manta Rays, Sea Turtles and Monk Seals which for many years seemed to have disappeared.
+Thanks to the considerable richness of plankton and pelagic life, the area of the International Sanctuary for Marine Mammals is indeed a suitable habitat for the reproduction and feeding needs of Mediterranean cetaceans: Common Baleen Whales, Sperm Whales, Striped Dolphins, Risso’s Dolphins, Grampus, Bottlenose Dolphins, Beaked Whales, and Common Dolphins, as well as the Mediterranean Manta, Marine Turtles, and the Monk Seal, which seemed to be extinct.

-The Sanctuary includes 124 French communes (between the Costa Azzurra and Corsica), 87 Italian ones (in Liguria, Tuscany and northern Sardinia) an 1 in the Principality of Monaco.
+The Sanctuary covers 124 French municipalities (between the French Riviera and Corsica), 87 Italian municipalities (in Liguria, Tuscany, and northern Sardinia), and 1 in the Principality of Monaco.

-Download the detailed information from the Tuscan Observatory for Biodiversity >
+Download the informational material from the Tuscan Biodiversity Observatory »

 Infoelba non si assume alcuna responsabilità per l'uso di marchi e slogan usati dagli inserzionisti e per eventuali errate indicazioni.